newatoms/beta/projects/automation/post.md

 <img src="http://i.imgur.com/5Upjs6y.jpg" alt="Did it just get dark?" width=100% />
 Kenny Louie - [Did it just get dark?](https://www.flickr.com/photos/kwl/3632116185/in/photolist-6wXxAR-7AAedL-EFWoYo-eW5ynW-eW5ymd-FLD78W-8KDLbv-5ouuHm-eVT9tt-6VfF99-eW5ynj-GBN8Sc-8M1mk5-cJoKT-FN5nxY-7jVFfG-8LXiCM-7PtQJe-GBNa6K-dLzeYh-8M1mih-eVT9rk-eW5ynA-8M1mjm-pCEwtS-7KxKak-fwJWW8-GBNbgF-EGexZe-D6827J-7hwgz3-7sJV2h-5NirV3-DAJrjJ-GzoD2f-GzoDsW-9pUJSo-8LXiFi-8CZwzu-8Qx2nn-dAdU2c-bAXtpM-GzoB3A-g4eA1M-nKpBca-bAXt9H-Gh6rcN-5J2hqN-dCHnPA-D683fW)

-The robots are taking over and we should be happy that they do.
+The robots are taking over and we should be happy they are.
 Happy because they will make our working and personal lives more fun.
-Why not let people do the creative thinking and let technology do the boring parts, robots never seem insulted (not yet anyway...).
+Why not let people do the creative thinking and let technology do the boring parts?
+Robots never seem insulted (not yet anyway...).

 It is speculated on the internet that Einstein once wrote: